 Going Out is Expensive

 Going out is expensive, but there are ways to make it more affordable.
-Although we shouldn’t spend all of our money going out, it’s okay to budget a little bit each month to enjoy yourself.
+Although we shouldn’t spend all our money going out, it’s okay to budget a little bit each month to enjoy yourself.

 It’s important to consider how much money you spend going out each month and ensure it aligns with both your financial goals and responsibilities.